mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3816 Agent.md

 detonate while the case is open.
 The locks are considered Very Difficult to bypass and the explosive devices Formidable (–6 DM).
 If ever used as cover, the security case is worth 3 points of armor.
 2kg; Cr.
 500.

 Displacement Barrier (TL13): Displacement Barrier (TL13): It is hardest for security and bodyguards to protect their employer from the single surprising shot made by a distant sniper.
 The displacement barrier is a semi-mobile sheet of advanced translucent polymers that are woven with several layers of useful technology.
-The primary use for the barriers is that visual images seen through them are shifted by nearly a half-metre, making it impossible for shooting attacks to successfully Aim at the target
+The primary use for the barriers is that visual images seen through them are shifted by nearly a half-meter, making it impossible for shooting attacks to successfully Aim at the target
 (aiming in any form is automatically nullified).
 A self-polarising element in the barrier activates as soon as any projectile moving at least as fast as a thrown object strikes the polymer pane, blackening it immediately to a one-way opaqueness to grant complete cover to anyone behind it.
 A displacement barrier can be set up on its stand in 1d6 minutes, covering a 90 degree angle.
 These devices are designed to be used in multiples, offering better all-round protection and can be networked easily for all polymer panes to blacken when one is triggered.
 25kg; Cr.
 2,000.

 Dual-Holo Projection Suite (TL12): Dual-Holo Projection Suite (TL12): This pair of advanced wrist cuffs are worn by a diplomat and his bodyguard and are linked to a central imaging projector located somewhere between them.
 While worn and active, the projection suite casts a visually perfect hologram of each cuff’s wearer upon the body of the _other_ cuff’s wearer.
 This means that anyone trying to target what they believe to be the diplomat will actually be targeting the bodyguard.
 This item reduces Investigate skill checks by –4 DM to see through the images.
 Cr.
 1,000 per suite.